PennyHow/PyTrx/README.md

 PyTrx also needs other packages, which are commonly included with distributions of Python.
 Compatibility with all versions of these packages are highly likely: <b>datetime</b>, <b>glob</b>, <b>imghdr</b>, <b>math</b>, <b>Matplotlib</b>, <b>NumPy</b>, <b>operator</b>, <b>os</b>, <b>pathlib</b>, <b>PyLab</b>, <b>SciPy</b>, <b>struct</b>, and <b>sys</b> <br>

+The .yml environment file provided with PyTrx contains an environment suitable for set-up in a Linux or Windows operating system.
 PyTrx was originally written using a Linux operating system.
 Inputted file path structures may differ between operating systems and it is therefore advised to check file path structures before running scripts.

 <hr>